Q: What do the following all have in common? …

 Small group teaching, with students being taught to communicate their ideas with an academic, is an obvious catalyst to increased confidence.
 If the students are constantly required to articulate, defend, think through and adapt their ideas under the most rigorous intellectual cross-examination by some of the brightest minds in the world, and they still survive, it makes negotiations in the real world a walk in the park.

 Both universities are comprised of a number of colleges that provide the environment for living, working and sleeping.
-These provide a small, friendly environment within the context of a huge international university.
+These provide a small, friendly community within the context of a huge international university.
 Applications are made through the individual colleges rather than the university itself, so you must choose a specific college you would like to attend (or make an open application).
 All colleges are part of the university as a whole and students reading (studying) the same subject will be given lectures together irrespective of their college; however, supervisions and tutorials are given within the colleges.

-Accommodation and meals are generally provided by the colleges and a large part of the social life of a student may revolve around their particular college (most colleges have their own bar!).
+Accommodation and meals are generally provided by the colleges and a large part of the social life of a student may revolve around their particular college (most colleges have their own bar!)
 Colleges within the university generally have their own societies and teams and often compete against each other (e.g. rowing, rugby, chess, etc.); they will, however, pool their talents in university-wide teams to compete against other universities – especially the “greater enemy” (i.e. the other, either Oxford or Cambridge) in “Varsity” matches.

 Graduates from Oxbridge can generally enjoy good career prospects, as mention of these universities on a C.V. commands respect from potential employers.